degville/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/modify-kernel-options.md

 ### Files for modification

-The legacy way of customizing statically the kernel command line is by adding one of two possible files to the top level of the filesystem in the [Gadget snap](/reference/gadget-snap-format):
+The legacy way of customizing statically the kernel command line is by adding one of two possible files to the top level of the filesystem in the {ref}`Gadget snap <reference-gadget-snap-format>`:

  1. Add a `cmdline.extra` file containing the extra kernel command line arguments, such as  ` custom.option=1`.